allanchen95/TKDE-2019-CONNA/README.md

 # CONNA: Addressing Name Disambiguation on the Fly

-CONNA is a framework to carefully address the problem of continues name disambiguation, a classical paper assignment task,  in the current academic platforms, such as, Google Scholar, DBLP, and AMiner.
+CONNA is a framework to address the problem of continues name disambiguation, a classical paper assignment task,  in the current academic platforms, such as, Google Scholar, DBLP, and AMiner.
 More details please refer to: https://arxiv.org/abs/1910.12202 .